top of page

 Moreover, Emperor Zhao Kuangyin had two adult sons when he passed away.

-Besides, Zhao Guangyi didn’t have any proof to show that his older brother gave the throne to him instead of to his sons, like all the other emperors in the history of China.
+Besides, Zhao Guangyi didn’t have any proof to show that his older brother gave the throne to him instead of to his sons, like all the other emperors in history.

 Unearthed Glass Crossguard (Jian Ge) of the Song Dynasty